The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - Room availability can be an issue during peak trekking seasons, especially in higher altitudes.

-- Tea house staff might double as cooks and guides, so service can be slow.
+- Teahouse staff might double as cooks and guides, which can slow service.

 - Bring earplugs as rooms can be noisy due to shared walls.